Phoeenix05/Sakura/README.md

 None.
 If you want to contribute just fork the repository make your changes and create a pull request.
 If there are things I would like to change in that pull request then I'll merge it and change them.

 ## 6. Licensing
-This project is licensed under the MIT license
+I am completely free and licensed under the [MIT license](https://github.com/Phoeenix05/mangadex-reader/blob/main/LICENSE).
+But if you like, you can feed me with a star on [GitHub](https://github.com/Phoeenix05/mangadex-reader).